 Should you try for a traditional contract or self-publish?
 With too many variables for one answer for every author and title, we offer three options for publication – Traditional, Assisted, or Hybrid Assisted.
-We will consider most genres for Assisted Publishing, and we are currently considering the following genres for Traditional and Hybrid Assisted:
+We will consider most genres for Assisted Publishing (including picture books), and we are currently considering the following genres for Traditional and Hybrid Assisted:

 - Creative non-fiction – junior reader and adult

 - Faction (fiction inspired by true events)

 - Fiction: romance, crime or popular women’s.

 If you’re traditionally published with Hawkeye Publishing, there are no up-front fees and you receive the following royalties:

 - Hardback Edition: 10% of the retail price on the first 5,000 copies sold, 12.5% for the next 5,000 copies sold, then 15% for all further copies sold.

 - Paperback Edition: 8% of the retail price on the first 150,000 copies sold, increasing to 10% on any copies sold thereafter.

 - Ebooks: 25% of the retail price.